On Co-Maximal Subgroup Graph of a Group: Isolated Vertices in

 Conversely, let $H$ be an isolated vertex in $\Gamma(G)$.
 If possible, let $M$ be a maximal subgroup of $G$ which does not contain $H$.
 As $G$ is nilpotent, by Proposition \ref{preli-result}(3), $M$ is a normal subgroup of $G$ and hence $HM$ is a subgroup of $G$ and $M\subsetneq HM$.
 Thus, by maximality of $M$, we have $HM=G$, i.e., $H\sim M$ in $\Gamma(G)$, a contradiction.
 Thus $H$ is contained in every maximal subgroup of $G$, i.e., $H\subseteq \Phi(G)$. \end{proof}

 {\remark The above theorem proves that if the Frattini subgroup of $G$ is non-trivial, then $\Gamma(G)$ is disconnected.
 It is to be noted that if $G$ is not nilpotent, triviality of the Frattini subgroup of $G$ does not imply $\Gamma(G)$ is connected.
-For example, $A_4$ is not nilptent and $\Phi(A_4)$ is trivial.
+For example, $A_4$ is not nilpotent and $\Phi(A_4)$ is trivial.
 But $\Gamma(A_4)$ is the disjoint union of a star $K_{1,4}$ and three isolated vertices.

-On a different note, the first part of the theorem holds for infinite groups if we assume Zorn's lemma.}
+This shows that solvability of $G$ is not enough for the converse to hold.
+We can even say something more: super-solvability is also not enough.
+Consider the Frobenius group $G=\langle a,b: a^5=b^4=1, ab=ba^2 \rangle$ of order $20$.
+It is super-solvable, non-nilpotent group with $|\Phi(G)|=1$, but it has five isolated vertices.